-“How can we be present in the middle of a pandemic?” pondered Johnson, who is associate professor of communication and social justice at SLU.
+“How can we be present in the middle of a pandemic?” pondered Johnson, who is associate professor of communication and social justice at Saint Louis University and uses they/them pronouns.
 “Our exhibits are touchy-feely.
 We’re sharing space, markers and toys.”

-SLU’s Justice Fleet is a mobile, pop up, social justice museum that fosters communal healing through art, dialogue and play.
+The Justice Fleet is a mobile, pop-up, social justice museum that fosters communal healing through art, dialogue and play.
 Started in 2017, the Justice Fleet ventures into a variety of neighborhoods to engage community members in discussions about implicit and explicit bias, social justice and communal healing.

 The Justice Fleet is now housed under SLU’s Institute for Healing Justice and Equity (IHJE), an initiative Johnson co-founded through SLU's Big Ideas competition.
 The Institute launched earlier this year.